Why Leadership Passion Is Important

 Set a high standard: Raise the bar, but make the goals realistic.
 You don’t want your team to finish their goals in one week, but you also don’t want the goals to be a source of frustration.
 Draw a broad picture so your team can understand precisely what is worth their time and effort.

-For instance, monthly sales goals don’t tell you much about the bigger bottom line.
+For instance, monthly sales goals don’t tell much about the bigger bottom line.
 Not that you have to tell everyone how much money you have, but set the smaller goals in the context of the bigger goal.
 Here’s what the future might look like if we can get from A to B.

 Your leadership passion should motivate your team to be the best in each category.
 Give your people a reason to work together and go the same way.
-Your drive to be bigger and better than the best can and will change how your team thinks, acts, and feels.
+Your drive to be bigger and better than the best will change how your team thinks, acts, and feels.
 Your team will believe it, too, if you do.

 Spread the word about these successes, push your team with exciting vigor, and carefully measure each gain against goals.
 Do this in a way that everyone can see so they know they’re all on the same ship.